Validation

 power in [0,1]

 .
-Optionally, specify loss
+Optionally, specify a dictionary with loss

-function from LossFunctions.jl
+functions from LossFunctions.jl

 for some of the variables.